beaurancourt/blog/markdown/rewriting-travel.md

 matter on Uncomfortably Cold days.
 For Lethally Cold days, the PCs need the Warmth spell (Power Investiture 1, free to maintain, +3 to HT), and a few more layers.

+Finally, this means that the Frostharrow doesn't *mechanically* get any colder than Isfjall.
+Lethally Cold is Lethally Cold.
+It's just that those days are more frequent.
+26% of the time, they happen 84% of the time (rainy uncomfortably cold and up), and 76% of the time, they happen 16% of the time (dry lethally cold), for a total probability of 34%.

-This happened our first few sessions before I tossed it out.
+We ran into these corners for our first few sessions before I tossed it out.

 ### What to do about it?
 Let's revert back to the temperature rules on DFE70.
 They reference *Winter